-We are so excited to introduce the expansion of our Compass School Based Program into Wilmington School District!
+We are so excited to be providing out Compass School Based Counseling Program within Wilmington School District!

 What is Compass you ask??

-Compass is an outpatient Counseling Program based in local schools.
-We work with the district to provide a rock star Licensed Therapist from our office at the school to provide counseling sessions during the school day.
+Compass is an outpatient Counseling Program that we have based in certain local schools.
+We work with the district to provide a fantastic Licensed Therapist from our office at the school to provide counseling sessions during the school day.
 Our counselors are trained and specialized to work with school aged children and teens for issues related to:

 Parenting /Child Relationship